 Psychiatric Rehabilitation Degree Programs

 Psychiatric rehabilitation uses counseling and therapeutic practices to help severely mentally disabled individuals function.
-Research types of degrees available, as well as the coursework and experiential learning each involves.
+Research types of degrees available, as well as coursework and experiential learning.
 Schools offering Physical Therapy degrees can also be found in these popular choices.

 What Is Psychiatric Rehabilitation?